Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

                                         * here> put content from the following papre int nodes and edges  construction
                                             * here> "Influenza spread on context-specific networks lifted from interaction-based diary data"
-                                                * here> write about theoritical network
-                                                    * here> what is higher-order network
-                                                    * putting content into network construction section.
-                                                    * create able for this.
                                     * mezzo network
                                         * here> add informaiton from papers that are in gnn.tex file